8-Week College Courses Online [2025 Guide: Online College Courses]

 Adult learners are right at home at Pennsylvania’s Peirce College.
 This school, which dates back to 1865, exists to help nontraditional students and working professionals meet their educational goals.
 Around 2,000 people enroll at this college each year.
 On average, Peirce students are 35 years old.

-Peirce is accredited by the Middle States Commission on Higher Education.
+Peirce College is accredited by the Middle States Commission on Higher Education.

 Post University

-U.S. News & World Report often recognizes Post University for its academic programs, particularly in the categories of Graduate Education and Graduate Business.
-The university began in 1890 and now has both a campus in Connecticut and a robust online program.
+U.S. News & World Report has routinely recognized Post University’s outstanding academic programs, particularly in graduate education and business.
+The university began in 1890 and now has a campus in Connecticut and a robust online program.
 Undergraduate and graduate programs are available.

-Post is accredited by the New England Commission of Higher Education.
+Post University is accredited by the New England Commission of Higher Education.

 Purdue University Global